gsuberland/jlcpcb_autogenerated_stackups/README.md

-# JLCPCB Multi-Layer Stackup Files for Altium
+# JLCPCB Multi-Layer Stackup Files for Altium & KiCAD

-This repository contains auto-generated Altium XML stackup files for JLCPCB's multi-layer PCBs, plus the LinqPad (C#) script that was used to generate them.
+This repository contains auto-generated stackup files for JLCPCB's multi-layer PCBs, plus the LinqPad (C#) script that was used to generate them.
 It also contains the raw API JSON responses from JLC's website, and a normalised JSON format that you can use to generate your own stackups for other EDA tools without needing to touch my code.

 Stackups are generated for all supported board thicknesses, outer copper weights, inner copper weights, and stackup variations, for layer counts from 4 to 32.
-As of 2024-11-08 this produces 313 separate stackup files.
+As of 2024-11-09 this produces 313 separate stackup files.

 ## Warning